melliott7264/markelliottva-personal/wp-content/plugins/loginizer/readme.txt

 = 1.3.1 =
 * [Feature] Admin's can now remove a user's Two Factor Authentication if needed
-* [Feature] Adden an option to change the Admin Username
+* [Feature] Added an option to change the Admin Username
 * [Feature] Auto Blacklist IPs if certain usernames saved by the Admin are used to login by malicious bots / users
 * [Feature] The Login attempt logs will now be shown as per the last attempt TIME and in Descending Order
 * [Feature] Added an option to Reset the Login attempts for all or specific IPs